 What is a CAFCASS report?

-A CAFCASS report is prepared on the order of a family Court judge by a family Court advisor.
-The advisor is independent of the Court, social services or health and education authorities.
-The family Court advisor can either be asked to prepare a report limited to the child’s wishes and feelings or to report more widely on the child’s needs and best interests.
+A CAFCASS report is prepared on the order of a family court judge and is carried out by a family court advisor.
+The advisor is independent of the court, social services or health and education authorities.
+The family court advisor can either be asked to prepare a report limited to the child’s wishes and feelings or to report more widely on the child’s needs and best interests.

 How is the child’s age and understanding measured?